schema-inspector/schema-inspector/README.md

 First you have to provide a hash containing a function for each custom field you want to inject.
 Then you can call them in your schema with $"your field name".
 For example if you
-provide a custom field called "superiorMod", you can access itwith name "$superiorMod".
+provide a custom field called "superiorMod", you can access it with name "$superiorMod".

 __Example__